 I can still remember the first CrossFit workout I ever did.
-It was Elizabeth (21, 15, 9 Cleans and Ring dips) of course I had to modify it a bit but when I was done all I could think was “what did I just do.”
+It was Elizabeth (21-15-9 Cleans and Ring dips) and of course I had to modify it a bit but when I was done all I could think was what did I just do?!
 I have worked out for most of my life doing body building and sport conditioning but nothing ever hit me like my first CrossFit workout.
 I started to research more and more about CrossFit and knew from that point on that I wanted to open my own box.
 Everything about CrossFit just made sense.
 It was not about the newest gimmick, it was real and functional.

 I am excited to be a coach at CrossFit Newmarket Central where I can share my passion and enthusiasm for fitness.

 My passion for fitness started in high school when my football coach told me I was too small to play (sitting on the sidelines was not an option for me).
 I spent the next year training, eating and lifting my way into a starting position as quarterback and captain, leading my team to a championship victory.
 What I took away from that experience is this; the only thing in life you truly have control over is your body and what you choose to do with it.
 Your body is by far your greatest tool!

 From an early age I had always been involved in sports and physical activities.
 I played rep hockey and baseball pretty much my entire life and as I progressed through those sports, exercising naturally becomes the next steps in becoming a better athlete.
 As I started to get more serious with my hockey training, I came to the realization that the passion I first had for hockey was not their anymore and I decided to stop playing competitively and start focusing more on exercising and working out.